Security-Onion-Solutions/securityonion-docs/partitioning.rst

 Partitioning
 ============

+Now that you understand :ref:`hardware`, we should next discuss partitioning as that may have an impact on which ISO image you choose to download.
 If you're installing Security Onion for a production deployment, you'll want to pay close attention to partitioning to make sure you don't fill up a partition at some point.

 ISO
 ---